-Life As a Refuse and Recyclable Material Collector
+What Does it Take to Be a Refuse and Recyclable Material Collector?

-List of Refuse & Recyclable Material Collector Job Duties
+A Day in the Life of a Refuse & Recyclable Material Collector

 - Tag garbage or recycling containers to inform customers of problems, such as excess garbage or inclusion of items that are not permitted.